jerrychen751/RS-Kit/src/rskit/plugins/README.md

 ## Credentials

-Credential requirements are documented centrally in [docs/credentials.md](../../../docs/credentials.md) and generated from each plugin's `CREDENTIAL_SCHEMA`.
+Credential requirements are documented centrally in [docs/credentials.md](../../../docs/credentials.md) and generated from each plugin's `schema.json`.